johnhentrich/personal-site/static/media/about.95ca7c2ff05d7862c342.md

 # Travel / Geography

-- I am from San Diego but I have also lived in Berkeley, Agoura Hills, Davis, Dearborn, and Hanover
+- I live in San Diego today but I have also lived in Berkeley, Agoura Hills, Davis, Dearborn, and Hanover

 - In 2006, I visited Canada
 - In 2016, I visited Japan